vladortegab/vladortegab/README.md

-  <a>  I'm a Systems Engineering student 🎓 from University of Antioquia 🏛.
+  <a>  I'm a Profesional in Systems Engineering 🎓 from University of Antioquia 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains             💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.I'm currently into into System Analysis .</a>

    <a> Joined Github 3 years ago.</a>